Easiest Pie Crust Ever--gluten-free and vegan options

 A klutzy pie-lover's dream :-).

-Joy of Cooking explains that flaky pastry depends upon developing the gluten in an expert fashion.
-(I guess I am not an expert.)
-Anyway, pressing the crust doesn’t develop the gluten.
-The crust will be crumbly–not flaky–but that’s OK with me.
+Joy of Cooking explains that flaky pastry depends upon developing the gluten in an expert fashion (I am not an expert.)
+Anyway, pressing the crust doesn't develop the gluten.
+The crust will be crumbly--not flaky--but that's OK with me.

-1. Of course, pre-baked with a wash on top of the crust is best, but when I’m in a rush (like all the time) I do none of it and just deal with things not being perfect.
-Our last pumpkin pie crust didn’t stick to the pie plate much at all even without pre-baking.
+1. Of course, pre-baking your crust with a wash on top is best, but when I'm in a rush (like all the time) I do none of it and just deal with things not being perfect.
+Our last pumpkin pie crust didn't stick to the pie plate much at all even without pre-baking.

 3. Though this crust doesn't easily lend itself to making the top of a double crust pie, or a lattice-top (though you could try and it might work kind of), I've rolled it out and made little leaf shapes to decorate the top of a pumpkin pie and it has turned out pretty well.

 4. If filling the crust and baking further, brush the crust with a wash of egg yolk, or at least some milk or dairy-free alternative before baking.
 This prevents the crust from soaking up the filling and sticking to the bottom of the pie plate.
-I honestly don’t do this typically as I am too busy and I think just greasing the pie plate would take care of this issue.
+I typically don't do this as I'm too busy and greasing the pie plate should take care of this issue.